-The best way to check whether a property is affected by an Overlay is to view the Planning Scheme Overlay mapping online at www.scenicrim.qld.gov.au/mapping or talk to one of our planners.
-If your property is affected by an Overlay, please refer to section 5.10 Categories of Development and Assessment - Overlays which will help you to determine whether the Overlay means planning approval is required.
+The best way to check whether a property is affected by an Overlay is to view the eplan and mapping on Council's website or talk to one of our planners.
+If your property is affected by an overlay, please refer to section 5.10 Categories of Development and Assessment - Overlays which will help you to determine whether the overlay means planning approval is required.